syphon1c/mcp-security-scanner/README.md

 ---

-**MCP Security Scanner** - Almost enterprise-grade security for Model Context Protocol infrastructure.
+**MCP Security Scanner v1.0.0-beta** - Advanced security testing for Model Context Protocol infrastructure.

+*Released as-is for testing, feedback and if anyone else finds it useful.
+See [CHANGELOG.md](CHANGELOG.md) for complete release details.*